FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

       - Sensor_API/**
 ```

-To test the tests in maven we first have to setup the java version (in my case JDK 11) after that we build and run the tests with the following commands:
+To run the tests in maven we first have to setup the java version (in my case JDK 11), afterwards we build and run the tests with the following commands:

 ```yml
   - name: Set up JDK 11